-As at 31 December 2014, H&T was the largest pawnbroking business in the UK by size of pledge book.
+As at 31 December 2015, H&T was the largest pawnbroking business in the UK by size of pledge book.
 H&T has existed in some form since the late 1800s and over the years has built or acquired some of the oldest and largest pawnbrokers in the UK.
 Indeed the store in Edinburgh has operated from the same building for more than 150 years serving the same community.

-On 8 May 2006 H&T floated on the Alternative Investment Market ("AIM") providing the Group with access to new sources of finance and allowing the provision of equity-based incentivisation to employees.
-Since then H&T has accelerated its development by adding new products and services and expanding the store network by 122 stores to 191 at 31 December 2014.
+On 8 May 2006 H&T floated on the AIM Market ("AIM") providing the Group with access to new sources of finance and allowing the provision of equity-based incentivisation to employees.
+Since then H&T has continued its development by adding new products and services and expanding the store network by 120 stores to 189 at 31 December 2015.

-H&T operates in a fast moving, competitive environment and will continue to succeed by focusing on customer needs, the development and retention of staff and the development of existing and new products together with expansion in locations.
+H&T operates in a fast moving, competitive environment and will continue to succeed by focussing on customer needs, the development and retention of staff and the development of existing and new products together with expansion in locations.